agama-project/agama-project.github.io/about/scope.md

-# What is Agama?

-Agama is a new Linux installer born in the core of the [YaST](https://yast.opensuse.org/) team.
-It is designed to offer re-usability, integration with third party tools and the possibility to build advanced user interfaces over it.

-It offers an HTTP API to control and monitor the whole installation process and comes with two user
-interfaces: a modern web front-end and a powerful command-line tool.

-Agama can perform interactive and unattended installations, making it possible even to mix both approaches with any combination of manual work and automation.

-Agama reuses many of the principles and internal components of (Auto)YaST, ensuring it can handle a similar number of architectures and technologies.
-It also offers a high level of backwards compatibility with AutoYaST for unattended installations, being often able to act as a drop-in replacement.
+---
+sidebar_position: 2
+---

+# Mission and scope

+Agama is a Linux installer intended as the evolution of YaST.
+But it is not designed as a direct replacement for all the YaST functionality.
+Instead, it comes with an important mindset change.

-## A Linux Installer...
+## A Linux installer...

 From a very simplistic and high level view, there are basically two methods to deploy a Linux operating system - using a pre-built image and performing an installation.